 - Create a functional flow between the asymmetrical north-and-south walls in an already tiny room;

-- Troubleshoot the cumbersome space surrounding the through-the-wall air conditioning and heating unit built into the western-facing floor-to-ceiling windows;
+- Troubleshoot the cumbersome space surrounding the air conditioning and heating unit built into the western-facing floor-to-ceiling windows;

 - Maintain the existing Behr Harmonious Gold-painted walls;